kpswamy2407/NodeJsUploadService/README.md

 ### Receive a HTTP request

     POST /xml-upload
     <xml body>

+    json response comes here...

 ### Save the request body in a file
 - Save the request body file with respective of service and requested date with unique file name.
-Sample  folder structure as follows public/uploads/xrSalesOrder/01-10-2019/xxxxxxx1234568888990.xml
+- Sample  folder structure as follows *public/uploads/xrSalesOrder/01-10-2019/xxxxxxx1234568888990.xml*

 ### Load the corresponding module